codenvibes/CS/11_DIGITAL_FORENSICS/00 DIGITAL FORENSICS.md

-**DEF-Digital forensics** is the process of identifying, preserving, analyzing, and presenting digital evidence in a way that is legally admissible.
+==**DEF-Digital forensics** is the process of identifying, preserving, analyzing, and presenting digital evidence in a way that is legally admissible.==

+> Something that is **Legally admissible** —like digital evidence—can be accepted and used in a court of law during a legal case.

 It is used in investigations involving cybercrime, data breaches, fraud, or any incident where digital devices like computers, phones, or servers might contain relevant evidence.